EternityForest/THUNDERWARS/README.md

 **Why:** This ensures nothing important disappears into the cracks, no matter how chaotic life gets.

+### Do the Hardest Thing First

+Most ordered steps are designed to get the most unpleasant task out of the way first, unless there is some specific reason to do things in some other order.

+This seems to be a popular approach with some productivity experts, and has the objective benefit of giving you an obvious, repeatable method for choosing what order to do tasks in, which can sometimes be more stressful tuan actually doing the chores.

 ### CAPTURE DOCTRINE

 Nothing important should exist entirely in your head.
 Document things immediately when you think of them,